rhalkyard/riscix-hccs/README.md

 ## Finally booting RISC iX!

 Remove the SCSI podule from the external slot of the A3000.
-You might want to put an Ethernet II card back in its place.
+You might want to put an Ethernet III card back in its place (if you don't, RISC iX will only come up in single-user until you set `STANDALONE=TRUE` in `/etc/rc.net`).

 Run the following commands: